Lab Director

 Research Assistants

-Jiayu is an undergraduate student majoring in Biopsychology, Cognition, and Neuroscience at the University of Michigan, Ann Arbor.
-She is interested in research on personality traits and potential risk factors for developing psychopathology.
-In the future, Jiayu plans to further study clinical psychology and neuroscience in a PhD program.
-She is happy to join the lab and gain more insights into personality and life outcomes.
+Jiayu is a senior student majoring in Biopsychology, Cognition, and Neuroscience at the University of Michigan, Ann Arbor.
+She is interested in exploring how pathological personality traits interfere with interpersonal outcomes and potential risk factors for depression and anxiety.
+After graduation, Jiayu plans to pursue a PhD study in the field of clinical psychology.
+In her free time, she enjoys singing, playing the piano, and baking.

 Alumni